Please join the Albumism team in celebrating Dolores O’Riordan’s musical legacy and share your personal memories of her with us in the comments below!

 Born: September 6, 1971

-Biography (via Wikipedia): Dolores Mary Eileen O'Riordan is an Irish musician and singer-songwriter.
+Biography (via Wikipedia): Dolores Mary Eileen O'Riordan was an Irish musician and singer-songwriter.
 She led the rock band The Cranberries to worldwide success for thirteen years before the band took a break starting in 2003, later reuniting with the band in 2009 which she led until her death in 2018.

 Her first solo album Are You Listening? was released in May 2007 and was followed up by No Baggage in 2009.
 O'Riordan is notable for her lilting mezzo-soprano voice, for yodeling and for her strong Limerick accent.
 She appeared as a judge on RTÉ's The Voice of Ireland during the 2013/14 season.
 In April 2014 O'Riordan joined Jetlag (now called D.A.R.K.) and began recording new material.

 Dolores Mary Eileen O'Riordan was born and brought up in the Ballybricken area of County Limerick, Ireland.
 She is the daughter of Terence and Eileen O'Riordan and is the youngest of seven children.
 She attended Laurel Hill secondary school in Limerick.